riverhuang1107/everai_documentation/Guide/en/App_Upgrade.md

 ```bash
 everai app update
 ```
-Run `everai worker list -a`, you can see the older worker is stiall running.
+Run `everai worker list -a`, you can see the original worker is still running.
 And the new worker is deploying now.

 ```bash
 ID                      STATUS      DETAIL_STATUS    CREATED_AT                DELETED_AT